 Remove the splinter using a sterilized pair of tweezers.
 If you can’t get at the splinter quickly, you may need to prick the skin to get at it.
-Once it’s out, cleans the area using an antibiotic ointment.
+Once it’s out, clean the area using an antibiotic ointment.

 9. Broken Teeth

-If they already have their adult teeth and knock one out completely, fixing it back in the gum sock could save the tooth.
+If they already have adult teeth and knock one out completely, fixing it back in the gum sock could save the tooth.
 Make sure you wash it before you do it.

 Keep These Child Injuries in Mind!